Five Powerful Ways to Make Virtual PI Planning a Success

 4. Livestream and record the entire event

-Livestreaming the event's audio, video, and recording it for future references is the next best thing to co-located meetings as it encourages teams across geographies to interact using their microphones and cameras.
+In agile project management software, livestreaming the event's audio, video, and recording it for future references is the next best thing to co-located meetings as it encourages teams across geographies to interact using their microphones and cameras.

 Also, by employing interactive surveys, polls, or AMAs (Ask Me Anything), virtual events could easily be as engaging as in-person events.
 Meanwhile, the recordings benefit those unable to attend the livestream due to time zone constraints.